As a 2nd grade teacher, I am always looking for creative ways to increase confidence and success with oral reading fluency.

 Enter, the amazing Jen Jones with Hello Literacy and her Poems For All Year K-2.
 They fit perfectly in a composition notebook and have been the mainstay of our morning routine.
 The poems are black and white, come two to a page and are easy to prep.
 I simply copy them, cut the page in half, and sort by month, and voila, morning work is ready to go.

-Just about every single morning, there is a new poem waiting for my students as they enter the classroom.
+Just about every morning, there is a new poem waiting for my students as they enter the classroom.
 They love to see what the poem theme will be and get started working right away.

-- Read your poem 3x to a seat partner
+- Read poem 3x to a seat partner

 - Circle the rhyming words

 - Underline the nouns

 - Highlight the verbs

 Not all of this gets finished but it is always the goal.
 This little bit of practice first thing in the morning has helped my students to increase their reading fluency and each and every one of them has shown amazing growth this year.